Acetylacetone-cleaving enzyme

-Thus, the two substrates of this enzyme are pentane-2,4-dione and O_{2}, whereas its two products are acetate and 2-oxopropanal.
+The two substrates of this enzyme are acetylacetone and oxygen.
+Its products are acetic acid and methylglyoxal.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is acetylacetone:oxygen oxidoreductase.
 Other names in common use include Dke1, acetylacetone dioxygenase, diketone cleaving dioxygenase, and diketone cleaving enzyme.